stefaniemeliss/MIC_paper/README.md

 ## Scope of project

 In the course of the project, a new paradigm was developed to investigate the effects of motivation (i.e., the subjective feeling of curiosity and the availability of extrinsic incentives) on learning.
 Participants viewed a series of magic trick videos and performed a judgement task including curiosity ratings.
 The performance in the judgement task was incentivised for half of the participants. fMRI data was aquired before, during, and after learning.
 A week later, memory for the magic tricks was tested using a surprise memory test.
+Changes in resting-state functional connectivity (RSFC) between dopaminergic midbrain (VTA/SN) and anterior hippocampus (aHPC) were correlated with behavioural measures of learning.

  ![graphical_abstract](https://user-images.githubusercontent.com/55539825/208389162-4f11c40c-de24-4e0a-be49-be45a92826d8.jpg)